Substituted phenylmorpholine

-Substituted phenylmorpholines, or substituted phenmetrazines alternatively, are chemical derivatives of phenylmorpholine or of the psychostimulant drug phenmetrazine.
+Substituted phenylmorpholines, or substituted phenmetrazines alternatively, are chemical derivatives of 2-phenylmorpholine or of the psychostimulant drug phenmetrazine.

 Most such compounds act as releasers of monoamine neurotransmitters, and have stimulant effects.
 Some also act as agonists at serotonin receptors, and compounds with an N-propyl substitution act as dopamine receptor agonists.

 A number of derivatives from this class have been investigated for medical applications, such as for use as anorectics or medications for the treatment of ADHD.
 Some compounds have also become subject to illicit use as designer drugs.

+List of phenylmorpholines

+Additional phenylmorpholines and their activities as monoamine releasing agents (MRAs) have been described.